-13 Notably, the Facebook Pixel works in conjunction with its Conversion API tool and, as a result.
-Defendant transmits one copy of its consumer's viewing information directly from its web server to Meta's web servers.
-Additional copies of this information are also communicated recorded, and sent Facebook its customers' granular Website and Apps activity, including the names of specific video games and other audio visual content that customers requested and/or viewed each time through Defendant's Website and Apps.
-The information is not merely metadata.
+13 Notably, the Facebook Pixel works in conjunction with its Conversion API tool and, as a result, Defendant transmits one copy of its consumer's viewing information directly from its web server to Meta's web servers.
+Additional copies of this information are also communicated through the use of cookies.

-- 29. Defendant's motivation for using the Facebook Pixel and related Facebook Business Tools is simple-it financially benefits Defendant in the form of advertising and information services that Defendant would otherwise have to pay for. - 30.
-The information Facebook receives from Defendant identifies customers based on their unique and persistent Facebook IDs ("FID"), which is sent to Facebook as one data point alongside the title of the audio visual material the specific customer requested or purchased. - 31.
+- 29. More specifically, the Facebook pixel that Defendant installed and used tracked, recorded, and sent Facebook its customers' granular Website and Apps activity, including the names of specific video games and other audio visual content that customers requested and/or viewed each time through Defendant's Website and Apps.
+The information is not merely metadata. - 30.
+Defendant's motivation for using the Facebook Pixel and related Facebook Business Tools is simple-it financially benefits Defendant in the form of advertising and information services that Defendant would otherwise have to pay for. - 31.
+The information Facebook receives from Defendant identifies customers based on their unique and persistent Facebook IDs ("FID"), which is sent to Facebook as one data point alongside the title of the audio visual material the specific customer requested or purchased. - 32.
 Notably, these marketing tools are not required for Defendant's Website or Apps to function properly.
-Even if it finds the tools helpful, it could have used them in a manner that does not reveal its customers' Personal Viewing Information. - 32.
+Even if it finds the tools helpful, it could have used them in a manner that does not reveal its customers' Personal Viewing Information. - 33.
 Any ordinary person who comes into possession of a Facebook ID can easily use that information to identify a particular individual and their corresponding Facebook profile, which contains additional information such as the user's name, gender, birthday, place of residence, career, educational history, a multitude of photos, and the content of a Facebook user's posts.
 This information may reveal even more sensitive personal information-for instance, posted photos may disclose the identity of family members, and written posts may disclose religious preferences, political affiliations, personal interests, and more.